cschanhniem/thethreadseers/content/01_SERIES_BIBLE/story/series_overview.md

 First-person present tense narration from Lyra's perspective creates immediacy and emotional connection, allowing readers to discover the thread world alongside her.
 Her observant, occasionally sarcastic voice includes rich sensory details that bring the thread dimension to life.

 ## Long-Term Vision: The Awakening Network
-The series spans seven books, following Lyra and her friends from ages 12-18, with each book representing approximately one school year and escalating in scope and stakes:
+The series spans three books, following Lyra and her friends from ages 16-18, with each book representing approximately one school year and escalating in scope and stakes:

 1. **School**: Personal discovery and local threats 2-3. **Community**: Regional thread phenomena and ethical challenges